esadek/sample-transformations/README.md

 ## Getting Started

-The sample transformations and libraries included in this repository can be added via the RudderStack dashboard.
+The sample transformations and libraries included in this repository can be added via the RudderStack dashboard:

-Adding a new transformation or library is quite simple:

 1. Log into the [RudderStack dashboard](https://app.rudderstack.com/).
 2. Click the [Transformations](https://app.rudderstack.com/transformations) link.